unalilker/MongoDB.Relation/README.md

         public Class StudentClass { get; set; }
     }
 ```
-**Explanation of relation in GenderText:** Relation will use GenderId in our class, and look for _id field at Genders collection.
+**Explanation of relation at GenderText:** Relation will use GenderId in our class, and look for _id field at Genders collection.
 If a matched record found, it will get Text property in matched record and set the value to our GenderText field.

-**Explanation of relation in StudentClass:** Relation will use ClassId in our class, and look for _id field at Classes collection.
+**Explanation of relation at StudentClass:** Relation will use ClassId in our class, and look for _id field at Classes collection.
 If a matched record found, it will get matched record and set the value to our StudentClass field.